dell-cloud-marketplace/docker-wildfly/README.md

 --name wildfly dell/wildfly
 ```

-Test the deplyoment scanner by copying a web application *war* file into the **/app** directory that has been mounted to the wildfly deplyoment scanner directory:
+Test the deployment scanner by copying a web application *war* file into the **/app** directory on the host that has been mounted to the wildfly deployment scanner directory:

 ```no-highlight
 sudo wget https://github.com/davtrott/HelloWorldJsp/raw/master/helloWorld/helloworld.war \